 However, it would be a great exaggeration to say of these “locusts” that “they covered the face of the whole earth, so that the land was darkened; and they did eat every herb of the land, and all the fruit of the trees which the hail had left: and there remained not any green thing in the trees, or in the herbs of the field, through all the land.”
 Here’s what the folks at Cicada Mania say:

+Question: Will the cicadas kill my trees, shrubs and flowers?
 Answer: Possibly.
 Cicadas don’t kill flowers and shouldn’t damage shrubs, but they can do damage to young, wimpy trees like ornamentals.
 If you have wimpy little trees, you can net them to keep the cicadas off.
 Tree species that aren’t native to North America won’t fare as well as native species.
 Trees that lose a lot of branches typically revive after a year or two, but they will be ugly in the mean time.
 Cicadas actually are a benefit to trees, as they destroy the weaker branches.
 Please don’t use pesticides — you’ll destroy the good bugs as well as the “nuisance” bugs, and ultimately do your garden and the environment a huge disfavor.